-Sibiu Romania is a small medieval town in Transylvania.
+Sibiu is a small medieval town in Transylvania in Romania.
 The city is known for its culture, history, and Transylvanian Saxon architecture.
 It was named the European Capital of Culture in 2007 and is an important craft and cultural centre in Romania.

 It is also known as “The City of Eyes” due to its unique architectural features on the roof of houses in Sibiu.
 Wherever you go, these “eyes” are always following you.
 Very unique and maybe a bit creepy.

 And because there are so many things to do in Sibiu Romania, you might want to stay in the historic city for a few days.
-But it is also possible if you are only spending a day in Sibiu or doing a day trip from Brasov or Sighisoara.
-All you have to do is follow my itinerary at the bottom of the post and learn how you can spend one day in Sibiu.
+But if you are only spending a day in Sibiu or doing a day trip from Brasov or Sighisoara, it is also possible.
+Follow my itinerary at the bottom of the post and learn how you can spend one day in Sibiu.

 Want to read this post later?
 Pin it on your Pinterest board!